jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ## Operator overloading

-Operator overloading allows one to re-define many (not all) C++ operators so that they perform tasks tailored for a specific class.
+Operator overloading allows one to re-define many (not all) C++ operators so that they perform tasks tailored for specific objects.

+Consider the following operation on an object:

 ```cpp
 SomeClass anObject;